Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-sdk/components/theme-params.md

 const themeParams = await ThemeParams.synced();
 ```

 Synchronized instance contains actual parameters values.
-It also being updated in case, parameters are changing in the native Telegram application.
+It is also being updated in case,
+parameters are changing in the native Telegram application.

 ## Colors